 Duncan teams up with Fish to buy Peckham’s

-Technology entrepreneur, Andrew Duncan, has teamed up with a veteran of the food and drink sector to purchase one of Scotland’s best-known deli/café brands.
+Technology entrepreneur, Andrew Duncan, has teamed up with a veteran of the food and drink sector to acquire one of Scotland’s best-known deli/café brands.

-He has teamed up with Lee Fish, who formerly held the UK franchise for O’Briens sandwich cafés, to buy the remaining two Peckham’s branches in Glasgow for an undisclosed sum.
+He has been joined by Lee Fish, who formerly held the UK franchise for O’Briens sandwich cafés, to buy the remaining two Peckham’s branches in Glasgow for an undisclosed sum.

 The branches are in the west end of the city, on Byres Road and Hyndland Road.